4dboard/Proxy-yxorP/docs/classes/MongoDB/Operation/FindOne.md

 * readConcern (MongoDB\Driver\ReadConcern): Read concern.

-  This is not supported for server versions < 3.2 and will result in an exception at execution time if used.

 * readPreference (MongoDB\Driver\ReadPreference): Read preference.

 * returnKey (boolean): If true, returns only the index keys in the resulting documents.

 * session (MongoDB\Driver\Session): Client session.

-  Sessions are not supported for server versions < 3.6.

 * showRecordId (boolean): Determines whether to return the record identifier for each document.
 If true, adds a field $recordId to the